aricma/browser-storage-actions/README.md

 # browser storage actions
 *this is a typescript project*

-A functional approach to create common actions for all your browser storage options.
+A functional approach to createing common actions for all your browser storage options.
 Using the browser storage options is always a pain.
 Let's make this as easy and secure as we can.